 Test Sites is Arts Catalyst’s series of inquiries into matters of concern connected with environmental change – such as flooding, pollution, and species loss – and their impact on local culture and the health and wellbeing of our ecosystems and ourselves.
 At each site, we are inviting local people and groups to be part of art-led co-inquiries, working with artists, scientists, and other experts.

-In the Calder valley, we are working with artist Ruth Levene, in partnership with the Canal and River Trust, to research water governance in relation to human health and wellbeing and the resilience of communities and ecologies.
+In the Calder Valley, we are working with artist Ruth Levene, artist group Coney and medical anthropologist Megan Clinch, in partnership with the Canal and River Trust, to research water governance in relation to health, wellbeing and the resilience of communities and ecologies.

 In Summer 2017, we are made two research journeys by narrowboat along the Calder/Hebble navigation, meeting local people, river/canal users, and experts with interests in water, the history of the river and canal, and water governance.
 The project will gather pace during 2018 and 2019 with creative activities, workshops, and exhibitions.

 A workshop on adventures and games with lovely impact

 presented by Coney